Pederson homers twice to lead Dodgers over Padres, 7-6 - WHIZ News

 SAN DIEGO (AP) — Joc Pederson’s second home run of the game sailed an estimated 435 feet through two palm trees just beyond the center field fence at Petco Park, and the Los Angeles Dodgers held off the San Diego Padres 7-6 Wednesday night to take two of three in an early series between NL West rivals.

-Pederson drove in five runs on the two homers for the seven-time defending division champion Dodgers, who won seven of nine on a three-city trip.
+Pederson drove in five runs on the two homers for the seven-time defending division champion Dodgers, who won seven of nine on their longest trip of the season, through Houston, Arizona and San Diego.

+“That was an exciting series,” he added.
+“Just to get a series win against that team, it was back and forth and hard-fought.
+They’ve got a lot of talented players, young players.
+I think they’re trying to make a statement.
+It was a big win, to be able to do it in that fashion tonight.”

+Said Padres rookie manager Jayce Tingler: “Manny squared the ball up and they made a heck of a play.
+Perfect throw and tag.”

-Pederson hit a two-run homer off Garrett Richards (0-1) with one out in the second inning and then welcomed rookie Luis Patiño to the big leagues with his monster three-run shot with one out in the sixth for a 7-2 lead.
+Pederson hit a two-run homer off Garrett Richards (0-1) in the second and then welcomed rookie Luis Patiño to the majors with his monster three-run drive in the sixth for a 7-2 lead.
 Pederson has three homers.
 His first was a leadoff shot in a 5-4 loss in the series opener Monday night.

 The Padres have lost four of five.
 They feel they’re built to compete in the pandemic-shortened season, even if they have to settle for a wild-card berth.
 They haven’t been to the playoffs since winning consecutive NL West titles in 2005-06, and haven’t had a winning season since 2010.